PNg-HA/AWS_Workshop_StrengthenWAF/content/5-Optional/5.2/_index.md

 #### Scenario

-If you have enabled AWS WAF Bot detection rule in an earlier exercise, your Bot Control dashboard should contain interesting data to analyze.
+Have you enabled the AWS WAF Bot detection rule in an earlier exercise, your Bot Control dashboard should contain some interesting data for analyzation.
 Review the dashboard to analyze the bot activity on your site.

 #### Instructions

-In your WebACL, navigate to the Bot Control tab and review the data for the last 1 hour.
-Use the dashboard to get a quick insight into bot traffic on your site:
+Access your WebACL console.
+From there, switch to the Bot Control tab and review the recorded data from the last 1 hour.
+Use the dashboard to get a quick insight into bot traffic on your site, then answer the following questions.

-- What percentage of traffic is bots?
+- How much of the traffic is bots (in percentage)?
-- How many bots were allowed through in the last 5 minutes?
-How many were blocked?
+- How many bots were allowed and blocked through in the last 5 minutes?
 - What is the top category of bots?
 - How many times did **Zyborg** bot attempt to reach your website in the last 5 minutes?